-The USCG and OSPR serve as trustee agencies responsible for responding to reports of oil on water or the shoreline 24/7 and will deploy field response teams to investigate reports made to the National Response Center or California Office of Emergency Services.
+The USCG and OSPR respond to reports of oil on water or the shoreline 24/7 and will deploy field response teams to investigate reports made to the National Response Center or California Office of Emergency Services.
 If a cleanup response is necessary, a Unified Command (USCG, OSPR, Responsible Party (RP), and sometimes a Local Government On-Scene Coordinator) will enter the response phase.
 If the product is determined to match a previous incident, the Responsible Party will be billed for cleanup.